-Service Activity Statistics
+Service Activity Statistics Required

-Attendance Days - Face to Face (Required)

-Attendance Days - Non Face to Face (Required)
+Attendance Days - Face-to-Face Attendance Days - Non-Face-to-Face

-Visits - Face to Face (Optional)

-Visits - Non Face to Face (Optional)

-Group Sessions (Optional)

-Required Statistics - Definitions
+Required Statistics

-Attendance Days - Face to Face refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+Attendance Days - Face-to-Face refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+Attendance Days - Face-to-Face is the required activity statistic used by therapeutic functional centres for provincial and national reporting.
+It is intended to represent a meaningful interaction that involves the provision of services and not simply a social interaction.
 Service is provided for longer than five minutes and is documented according to the health service organization policy.

-Only one attendance day - face-to-face is recorded for each person, each day, for each functional centre even if several different staff interact with the person or if the person visits the department several times during the day.
-If several providers in one functional centre report contact with the same service recipient during a 24-hr period, the total workload associated with these contacts is recorded and linked to one attendance day - face-to-face for the functional centre.
+Only one Attendance Day - Face-to-Face is recorded for each person, each day, for each functional centre even if several different staff interact with the person or if the person visits the department several times during the day.
+If several providers in one functional centre report contact with the same service recipient during a calendar day, the total workload associated with these contacts is recorded and linked to one Attendance Day - Face-to-Face for the functional centre.

-An attendance day - face-to-face is intended to reflect a therapeutic interaction and a minimum of 5 minutes of service (not necessarily staff time) is required.
-If the person is involved in a group activity, the workload units of the staff assigned for the individual patient may not be greater than 5 minutes, on a per person basis.
-However, the service received by the person is greater than 5 minutes therefore an attendance day is counted.
+An Attendance Day - Face-to-Face is intended to reflect a therapeutic interaction and a minimum of five minutes of service (not necessarily staff time) is required.
+If the person is involved in a group activity the workload units of the therapist assigned for the individual patient may not be greater than 5 minutes, on a per person basis.
+However, the service received by the person is greater than 5 minutes; therefore, an attendance day is counted.

-An attendance day - face-to-face requires face-to-face contact with the service recipient or significant other, either in-person or by video conference.
-If the service recipient and significant other(s) are seen together, only one attendance day - face-to-face is recorded.
+An Attendance Day - Face-to-Face requires face-to-face contact with the service recipient or significant other, either in-person or video conference.
+If the service recipient and significant other(s) are seen together, only one Attendance Day - Face-to-Face is recorded.
 The workload will reflect the additional time that may be required to communicate with more than one person.
-If the significant other is seen without the service recipient, an attendance day is recorded under the service recipient registration number/name.
+If the significant other is seen without the service recipient an attendance day is recorded under the service recipient registration number/name.

-Attendance Days - Non- Face to Face refers to the calendar days during which service recipient activities are provided to service recipients or significant others by means other than by face-to-face.
-These calendar days take the place of an attendance - day face-to-face.
-Examples may include attendance days via telephone, email or other forms of electronic communication, either on an individual or group basis.
-These services are documented according to the health service organization's policy and are provided for more than 5 minutes.
+Attendance Days - Non-Face-to-Face refers to the calendar days during which service recipient activities are provided to service recipients or significant others by means other than face-to-face.
+These calendar days take the place of an Attendance Day Face-to-Face.
+Examples may include attendance days via telephone, email, or other forms of electronic communication, either on an individual or group basis.
+These services are documented according to the health service organization's policy and are provided for more than five minutes.

-Note: If services are provided face-to-face and non-face-to-face on the same calendar day, only an attendance day - face-to-face is recorded for that day, regardless of which occurred first.
+Note: If services are provided face-to-face and non-face-to-face on the same calendar day only an Attendance Day - Face-to-Face is recorded for that day, regardless of which occurred first.